-I remember a Viet Nam war movie starring Gene Hackman where he said to a new leader of his team; “You have to earn their respect..”.
+In a Vietnam war movie starring Gene Hackman, he told the newly appointed leader of his team, “You have to earn their respect.”

-This is exactly what the apostles did when they approached the people.
+A similar approach was used by the apostles when they approached people.

-Unlike the Sadducees and the Pharisees who demanded respect because of who they were; the disciples earned respect because they honored God when they preached.
+While the Sadducees and Pharisees demanded respect because of who they were, the disciples earned respect because they honored God.

 There is a BIG difference!

 These people suffer and die for nothing more than their belief in Christ.
-A pastor has been held captive in Iran for over two years with no hope of release in sight.
-Deals have been made with Iran with no regard to our people being held in prisons.
+At the time of this writing, a Christian pastor has been held captive in Iran for over two years with no hope of release in sight.
+Deals have been made with Iran with no regard to our people being held in prison.

 This pastor is being mistreated and threatened because he will not renounce Jesus as Savior!
-I try to stay calm but it’s hard to believe that our congress and president will not even consider demanding his release.
+I try to stay calm but it’s unbelievable that our congress and president will not even consider demanding his release.

-And, you watch the news just as I do so you know about the other atrocities happening to Christians today.
+Also, you watch the news just as I do, so you’re aware of the other atrocities against Christians.

 The Apostles Find Themselves in Jail

-This is just a hint of what’s happened to the disciples as they are thrown in jail and threatened with their lives.
+It’s just a hint of what’s happening to the disciples as they are thrown into jail and threatened with death.

-Even though they were empowered with boldness by God and given the ability to do great miracles in Jesus’ name, they were just as vulnerable as Pastor Saeed in Iran.
+Despite God’s empowerment and the ability to do remarkable miracles in Jesus’ name, they were just as vulnerable as Pastor Saeed in Iran.

-With the educational foundations hiring more and more atheists and condemning Christianity; and with lawsuits coming from every direction because we are “intolerant”, we can expect persecution to increase as the years go by.
+With education foundations hiring more and more atheists and condemning Christianity, and with lawsuits coming from every direction because we are “intolerant”, persecution will increase over time.

 What Did Jesus Do When Persecuted?

-As Christians, it’s our duty to tell the whole world about the salvation freely offered to them – even in countries where sharing is forbidden.
+It is our duty as Christians to tell everyone about the salvation that is freely offered — even in countries where sharing is prohibited.